-In April 2014, the Clinical Trials Regulation, (EU) No 536/2014, or the Clinical Trials Regulation, was adopted.
-The Clinical Trials Regulation aims to simplify and streamline the approval of clinical trials in the EU.
-The main characteristics of the regulation include: a streamlined application procedure via a single-entry point, the "EU portal"; a single set of documents to be prepared and submitted for the application as well as simplified reporting procedures for clinical trial sponsors; and a harmonized procedure for the assessment of applications for clinical trials, which is divided in two parts.
-Part I is assessed by the competent authorities of all EU Member States in which an application for authorization of a clinical trial has been submitted (Member States concerned).
+Beyond streamlining the process, the new regulation includes a single set of documents to be prepared and submitted for the application as well as simplified reporting procedures for clinical trial sponsors, and a harmonized procedure for the assessment of applications for clinical trials, which is divided in two parts.
+Part I is assessed by the competent authorities of all EU Member States in which an application for authorization of a clinical trial has been submitted, which we refer to as the Member States concerned.
 Part II is assessed separately by each Member State concerned.
 Strict deadlines have been established for the assessment of clinical trial applications.
 The role of the relevant ethics committees in the assessment procedure will continue to be governed by the national law of the concerned EU Member State.
-However, overall related timelines will be defined by the Clinical Trials Regulation.
+However, overall related timelines will be defined by the Clinical Trials Regulation ("CTR").